linkerd/linkerd/namerd/docs/storage.md

 * *host* -- Optional.
 The location of the etcd API.  (default: localhost)
 * *port* -- Optional.
 The port used to connect to the etcd API.  (default: 2379)
 * *pathPrefix* -- Optional.
 The key path under which dtabs should be stored.  (default: "/namerd/dtabs")

+## Consul

+`io.l5d.consul`

+*experimental*

+Stores the dtab in Consul KV storage.
+Supports the following options

+* *host* -- Optional.
+The location of the etcd API.  (default: localhost)
+* *port* -- Optional.
+The port used to connect to the etcd API.  (default: 8500)
+* *pathPrefix* -- Optional.
+The key path under which dtabs should be stored.  (default: "/namerd/dtabs")